Justus0405/Arch-Wiki/docs/8-laptop/battery-optimizations.md

 > [!WARNING]
 > Setting this too low may cause frequent spin-ups, which can reduce drive lifespan.

-- Set the Spindown Timeout:
+- Set the spindown timeout:

   ```shell
   sudo hdparm -S 120 /dev/sdX